Boost your focus with the Forest app

 Implementation intentions are if-then plans that pre-specify the when, where, and how of a goal-directed action.
 Gollwitzer and Sheeran’s 2006 meta-analysis of 94 studies found that forming these pre-commitments produces medium-to-large effects on follow-through compared to setting goals without a specified action plan (d = 0.65) [2].

-You stop relying on willpower (which depletes) and start relying on loss aversion (which strengthens with repetition).
+You stop relying on raw willpower (which many people find runs down over a long day, though the research on willpower depletion is contested) and start relying on loss aversion, which tends to strengthen with repetition.
 The shift from internal motivation to external commitment structure explains why Forest app productivity gains tend to outlast raw discipline.

 Visible progress accumulation is the second mechanism.
 Your forest isn’t decoration.
 It’s a concrete record of every focused session you completed.
 Research on self-determination theory by Deci and Ryan shows that visible, concrete feedback on progress toward autonomously chosen goals strengthens intrinsic motivation and sustained engagement beyond initial novelty [8].
 You stop being “someone trying to focus more” and become “someone who grew 200 trees this month.”
 That identity shift separates tools you keep using from tools you abandon after two weeks.